 How do taxes affect the economy in the long run?

 Primarily through the supply side.
 High marginal tax rates can discourage work, saving, investment, and innovation, while specific tax preferences can affect the allocation of economic resources.
 But tax cuts can also slow long-run economic growth by increasing deficits.
 The long-run effects of tax policies thus depend not only on their incentive effects but also their deficit effects.

 Economic activity reflects a balance between what people, businesses, and governments want to buy and what they want to sell.
 In the short run, demand factors loom large.
 In the long run, though, supply plays the primary role in determining economic potential.
 Our productive capacity depends on the size and skills of the workforce; the amount and quality of machines, buildings, vehicles, computers, and other physical capital that workers use; and the stock of knowledge and ideas.

-By influencing incentives, taxes can affect each of these factors.
+By influencing incentives, taxes can affect both supply and demand factors.
 Reducing marginal tax rates on wages and salaries, for example, can induce people to work more.
 Expanding the earned income tax credit can bring more low-skilled workers into the labor force.
 Lower marginal tax rates on the returns to assets (such as interest, dividends, and capital gains) can encourage saving.
 Reducing marginal tax rates on business income can cause some companies to invest domestically rather than abroad.
 Tax breaks for research can encourage the creation of new ideas that spill over to help the broader economy.
 And so on.

 Note, however, that tax reductions can also have negative supply effects.
 If a cut increases workers’ after-tax income, some may choose to work less and take more leisure.
 This “income effect” pushes against the “substitution effect,” in which lower tax rates at the margin increase the financial reward of working.